Cricket: Australia postpone South Africa tour over Covid-19 fears, NZ set to play Test c'ship final

-Australia pulled out of their Test cricket series in South Africa on Tuesday due to the “unacceptable” risk for players, with coronavirus rampant in the country.
+Australia postponed their Test cricket tour to South Africa on Tuesday due to the “unacceptable” risk to players with the coronavirus rampant in the country.

+Justin Langer’s men were due to play three Tests against the Proteas, and Australia named their squad last week with the intent to fly out this month.

+But the situation became untenable with the outbreak in South Africa accelerated by a new variant said to be more contagious than earlier strains of the virus.

+With almost 1.5 million detected infections and more than 44,000 fatalities, it has the highest number of cases and deaths on the continent.

+Cricket Australia interim chief Nick Hockley said the medical advice was not to travel.

-“It has become clear that travelling from Australia to South Africa at this current time poses an unacceptable level of health and safety risk to our players, support staff and the community,” said Cricket Australia interim chief Nick Hockley.
+“It has become clear that travelling from Australia to South Africa at this current time poses an unacceptable level of health and safety risk to our players, support staff and the community,” he said.

-Australia were due to play three Tests in South Africa.
-The tour was originally scheduled for February and March, but the dates had yet to be locked in due to concerns over Covid-19.
+“This decision has not been made lightly and we are extremely disappointed, especially given the importance of continuing international cricket at this time.

+“However, we have been consistent since the start of the pandemic that the health and safety of our people is always our number one priority and unfortunately despite best efforts to agree a biosecurity plan, the risks are simply too great at this time.”

 Australia pulling out of the South Africa tour meant New Zealand became the first team to qualify for the final of the ICC World Test Championship, which will be played at Lord’s later this year.